Joe Anyon

-Joseph Anyon (born 29 December 1986) is an English footballer who plays as a goalkeeper.
+Joseph Anyon (born 29 December 1986) is an English footballer who played as a goalkeeper.

-A youth player at Port Vale, he turned professional at the club in 2004, and was loaned out to non-league sides Stafford Rangers and Harrogate Town to gain experience.
-He was the Vale's first choice goalkeeper from his debut in December 2006 up until a clash that saw him break his leg in March 2009 – later in the year he was voted Player of the Year.
+A youth player at Port Vale, he turned professional at the club in 2004 and was loaned out to non-League sides Stafford Rangers and Harrogate Town to gain experience.
+He was the Vale's first-choice goalkeeper from his debut in December 2006 up until a clash that saw him break his leg in March 2009 – later in the year he was voted Player of the Year.
 He failed to regain his place following recovery from the injury and was released in the summer of 2010, whereupon he signed with Lincoln City.
-Whilst at City he was loaned out to Morecambe.
-He was voted as Lincoln's Player of the Season in 2011–12.
+At City, he was loaned out to Morecambe.
+He was voted Lincoln's Player of the Season in 2011–12.
 He joined Shrewsbury Town in July 2012.
 He joined Macclesfield Town on an emergency loan in January 2013.
-He left Shrewsbury in summer 2014, and returned to the game with Crewe Alexandra in January 2015 before he signed with Scunthorpe United later in the month.
-He joined Chesterfield in May 2017 and spent two years as a back-up before joining Chorley in July 2019.
+He left Shrewsbury in the summer of 2014.
+He returned to the game with Crewe Alexandra in January 2015 before he signed with Scunthorpe United later in the month.
+He joined Chesterfield in May 2017 and spent two years as a backup before joining Chorley in July 2019.

 Career

 Port Vale

 Born in Lytham St Annes, Lancashire, Anyon grew up supporting Blackpool.
 He played in the Blackburn Rovers youth system before joining Port Vale.
 He joined Stafford Rangers on loan towards the end of the 2004–05 season, making five appearances.
 He rejoined Stafford on loan in August 2005, again making five appearances.
 At the end of the season he was voted Youth Player of the Year by the Port Vale management.
-After winning a first team contract with Vale, Anyon spent time on loan at Harrogate Town, making two appearances in November.
+After winning a first-team contract with Vale, Anyon spent time on loan at Harrogate Town, making two appearances in November.
 He rejoined Harrogate in February 2006, making nine appearances before returning to Vale after breaking his jaw in April.

-He made his first team debut for the Vale in December 2006, after first-choice goalkeeper Mark Goodlad ruptured his right achilles tendon against Bristol City in December 2006 and had to have reconstructive surgery.
-He then went on to play the rest of the 2006–07 season, with only 25 goals scored against him.
-Goodlad was forced to retire due to his injury and Anyon then established himself as the first choice keeper, and was voted Young Player of the Year by the Port Vale management.
+He made his first-team debut for the Vale in December 2006, after first-choice goalkeeper Mark Goodlad ruptured his right achilles tendon against Bristol City in December 2006 and had to have reconstructive surgery.
+He then played the rest of the 2006–07 season, with only 25 goals scored against him.
+Goodlad was forced to retire due to his injury and Anyon then established himself as the first-choice keeper, and was voted Young Player of the Year by the Port Vale management.
 He was also rumoured to have had his progress tracked by both Liverpool and Birmingham City.
 In August 2007 the Daily Mirror reported that his club had rejected a £250,000 bid from Fulham.